NiLaScience/Vibecoding-Sidequest-Starterpack/goals/learning_goals.md

 ### 10.3 Open Source Engagement
 - [ ] [[notes/What_is_open_source_software_.md|What is open source software?]]
-  - What is open source license?
+  - What is an open source license?

 ---